 The number of separate house residents has been determined by number of people per separate house by bedroom type, based on the ABS Census across the Greater Perth region.
-We have assumed a ratio of 1.4 people per dwelling for a 1 bedroom apartment, 1.8 for a 2 bedroom apartment and 2.2 people per dwelling for a 3 bedroom apartment.
+We have assumed a ratio of 1.4 people per dwelling for a studio, 1.4 people per dwelling for a 1 bedroom apartment, 1.8 for a 2 bedroom apartment, 2.2 people per dwelling for a 3 bedroom apartment and 2.8 people per dwelling for a 4 bedroom apartment.